MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-get-a-default-folder-and-enumerate-its-subfolders.md

 - csharp
 ---

-# How to: Get a Default Folder and Enumerate Its Subfolders
+# Get a Default Folder and Enumerate Its Subfolders

 This example shows how to obtain a default folder in the user’s default store and enumerate its subfolders.